Myth VS Fact: boat Yards do not know how to work on an electric boat

 Key Takeaways

 With fewer moving parts, no messy fluids, and minimal routine servicing, electric boat owners can focus more on cruising and less on repairs.
-Whether it’s a quick battery check, inspecting anodes, or keeping connections clean, the maintenance routine is straightforward and cost-effective.
+Whether it’s a quick battery check, inspecting sacrificial anodes (zincs), or keeping connections clean, the maintenance routine is straightforward and cost-effective.
 For anyone seeking a hassle-free, low-maintenance boating experience, going electric isn’t just smart - it's life changing.

 ZeroJet Electric Power System Electrified Marina